 STDs are not one of those illnesses that will just figure itself out.
 Not only will you spread chlamydia if you continue to have sex without treatment, but you can end up with some serious complications on your hands.
 There is a possibility that the chlamydia throat symptoms can get much worse.

 Chlamydia can cause reproductive complications in women.
 It can spread to and infect the uterus and fallopian tubes, resulting in infertility, miscarriage, premature birth, and stillbirth.

 If the pregnancy reaches full term, there can be complications in newborns as well as the postpartum mother when chlamydia has gone untreated.
 Half of the newborns get conjunctivitis (chlamydia in the eye), and they can also get urethritis.
 Mothers can get nose, throat, lung, and/or ear infections.

 In men, a progressed chlamydial infection can result in urethritis (inflammation of the urethra), inflammation of the prostate, and infertility.

-It is also possible that chlamydia can cause a reaction throughout the body that ends up in arthritis (joint pain).
+It is also possible that chlamydia can cause a reaction throughout the body that causes arthritis (joint pain).
 Other possible repercussions are conjunctivitis (pink eye), proctitis (inflammation of the mucous membrane of the rectum from anal sex), open sores in the genital area, headache, fever, fatigue, lymphogranuloma venereum (swelling of the lymph nodes in the groin), and/or a rash on the soles of the feet or elsewhere.

-How to avoid getting oral chlamydia
+How to avoid getting chlamydia in the throat

 Be aware of the status of your new partner.
 We understand that this can be an uncomfortable conversation for some, so if you need help, check out our blog post for some tips.